 The Home Depot

-Craig Menear is chairman and CEO of the Home Depot, the world’s largest home improvement retailer with more than 2,200 stores and 400,000 associates.
-Under his leadership, the company continues to focus on providing a seamless, interconnected shopping experience that blends the physical and digital worlds—leveraging the convenience of its stores, digital experiences, innovative product offerings, and reliable delivery options for professional and DIY customers.
+Craig Menear is chairman of the Home Depot, the world’s largest home improvement retailer with more than 2,200 stores and 400,000 associates.
+As the former CEO, under Menear’s leadership, the company focused on providing a seamless, interconnected shopping experience that blends the physical and digital worlds—leveraging the convenience of its stores, digital experiences, innovative product offerings, and reliable delivery options for professional and DIY customers.
 Menear was named CEO and president in November 2014 and chairman in February 2015.
 In his more than 20 years with the company, he has held roles spanning merchandising, supply chain, store operations, sourcing, marketing, and online.
 Prior to joining the Home Depot, he worked in a variety of roles in mass, home center, and specialty retailing.

 Education: Michigan State University